svalaskevicius/haskell-from-scratch/haskell_from_scratch.md

 able to handle them.

 ---
+## Checkpoint

+So far, we have covered:

+- Pure functions
+- Total functions
+- Defining data types
+- Lists
+- Ranges

+.large[**If you have a question that you haven't asked yet - please do so now before we continue!**]

+---
 ## Going further

 Let's look as some more advanced features provided by Haskell:

 - Pattern matching
 - Strong type system
 - Curried functions
 - Lambda functions
 - Composing two functions
 - Higher order functions
 - Lazy evaluation

 ---
 ## Pattern matching